Home > Programs > Elders

 Our Elders Program welcomes Indigenous and non-Indigenous community members who identify as Elders.
 While we generally serve individuals aged 55 and older, we recognize that “Elder” is a title of respect earned through life experience and cultural knowledge, not just age.
 All services are provided free of charge.

-Simply drop by during our Elders Program hours, give us a call, or send an email.
-There’s no formal registration required for most activities—just come in and join us.
+Simply drop by at the Centre during office hours, give us a call, or send an email.
+There’s no formal registration required for most activities—just come in and join us!
 For programs requiring advance planning (like outings or special workshops), we’ll let you know how to sign up.

 While our program has a special focus on supporting Indigenous Elders and honoring Indigenous knowledge, all Elders in our community are welcome.
 We believe that friendship and mutual respect bring us together.